omogbolahan94/BI-Developer/README.md

 ## BACKGROUND
-company XYZ existing data infrastructure is fragmented, with data stored across three spreadsheets. was tasked to streamline this data and create actionable dashboards to drive decision-making.
+Company XYZ existing data infrastructure is fragmented, with data stored across three spreadsheets. was tasked to streamline this data and create actionable dashboards to drive decision-making.

 ## TASK
 1. **Data Warehouse Development:**